 Don’t leave your rest stops to chance.
 Do a little research on your route and find local eateries, great roadside attractions and other spots for a good pit stop.
 “Find interesting places to stop for breaks, like historic sites, museums, charming towns, and also beautiful places for picnics, including state parks, lakes and waterfalls,” says Lia Batkin of In The Know Experiences, a travel consulting agency.
 “The important thing is that the kids burn off some energy.
 The more active they are outside the car, the more likely they are to fall asleep inside.”
 If nothing else, stopping at a playground for 20 minutes during your family road trip will do the trick.

 10. Stop the “Are We There Yet?”
 Questions

-"Distraction" is the name of the game here (and it's why playing road games is one of the most widely recommended hacks for road trips with kids).
-The next time you get the age-old "Are we there yet?" question, simply hand over the map.
-"Ask him to figure out how much longer we'll be on the road," Batkin says.
-"Knowing how to read a map is a valuable life skill, so it makes me happy that he's learning, and he's happier that he has a job to do."
+“Distraction” is the name of the game here (and it’s why playing road games is one of the most widely recommended hacks for road trips with kids).
+The next time you get the age-old “Are we there yet?” question, simply hand over the map.
+“Ask your child to figure out how much longer you’ll be on the road,” Batkin says.
+“Knowing how to read a map is a valuable life skill, so it makes me happy that he’s learning, and he’s happier that he has a job to do.”

 Quarters are a also a good way to keep the kids distracted, and can be used toward souvenirs.
 Give each child a roll of quarters prior to the trip.
 Every time they ask how much longer it’ll be until you arrive at your destination, take one quarter away.